-The Confraternity Carnival is an annual schoolboys’ rugby league competition conducted by the Queensland Independent Secondary Schools’ Rugby League (Q.I.S.S.R.L).
-The Carnival has been in existence since 1980 and in that time has developed a reputation as one of the most formidable schoolboy rugby league competitions in Australia.
+The Confraternity Carnival is an annual schoolboys rugby league competition conducted by the Queensland Independent Secondary Schools Rugby League (QISSRL).
+The Carnival began in 1980 and in that time has developed a reputation as one of the most formidable schoolboy rugby league competitions in Australia.
 The Carnival is played each year in a different city in Queensland and the competition is for the Open or Firsts team from each school.
 Teams take a squad of 20 players to the Carnival.

 2014 was the inaugural year for participation by Emmaus College students.

 Emmaus College participates in the annual Vicki Wilson Cup.
-This is an interschool competition managed, organised and run and by Netball QLD in collaboration Queensland School Sport.
+This is an interschool competition managed, organised and run by Netball Qld in collaboration Queensland School Sport.

 Students in Years 7 to 12 can be selected in the Emmaus College Touch Teams to participate in the biggest schools touch football event held anywhere in the world.
 Over 360 teams and 3500 students converge on Whites Hill, Brisbane in October every year to compete in the annual Queensland All Schools Touch Competition.